Date & Time: Tuesday 24th July 2007. 4.20 pm start.

 Previous walk - 20th July 2007 Miterdale and the Wasdale Screes

-A previous time up here . . . . . (see comparative photos at the top of this page)
+A previous time here . . . . . (remember to compare with the photos at the top of this page)

 Over the years we spent 48 nights at this site, the second most visited location we ever stayed at with the caravan.